-Physics 338 Advanced Physics Laboratory Superconductivity Due Tuesday, May 7, 2024, 5:00 p.m.
+Physics 238 Intermediate Physics Laboratory Superconductivity Due Wednesday, May 14, 2025, 5:00 p.m.
+Please submit your report via Moodle.

 Safety

 Liquid Nitrogen

 You will use liquid nitrogen in this experiment.
 You can seriously injure yourself with liquid nitrogen.
 Here are a few specific cautions, but more generally, you should follow good safety practices, pay attention to your surroundings, and use common sense.